 The Evelyn F. and William L. McKnight Brain Institute

-The Evelyn F. and William L. McKnight Brain Institute of the University of Florida is of the nation’s most comprehensive and diverse neuroscience research centers.
-More than 200 faculty members across 16 UF colleges and 50 academic departments are devoted to discovering how the normal brain operates and how we can repair the brain amid injury, disease and aging.
+The Evelyn F. and William L. McKnight Brain Institute of the University of Florida is one of the nation’s most comprehensive and diverse neuroscience research centers.
+More than 200 faculty members across 16 UF colleges and 50 academic departments are devoted to discovering how the normal brain operates and how we can repair the brain amid injury, disease, and aging.
 Collectively, the MBI’s investigators hope their research and educational efforts will advance brain aging research and make a difference for those suffering from neurodegenerative diseases, brain tumors, neurovascular disorders, neuromuscular disease, and addictive and psychiatric disorders.
 Led by executive director Todd Golde, M.D., Ph.D., the MBI’s investigators strive to help change the understanding of many neurological disorders from untreatable to treatable, incurable to curable and inevitable to preventable.

 The UF Genetics Institute is a biomedical research center that promotes collaborative and multidisciplinary research using the tools of genetics and genomics.
 Formed in 1999, the UF Genetics Institute involves more than 240 faculty members representing seven colleges and 50 academic departments.
 Their research includes fields such as human genetics, bioinformatics, agricultural and plant biology, and evolutionary biology.
-They also study relevant and pressing issues such as the impact of climate change, health-related genetic mutations and feeding an expanding global population.
+They also study relevant and pressing issues such as the impact of climate change, health-related genetic mutations, and feeding an expanding global population.

 Institute on Aging

 The UF Institute on Aging, formed in 2005, builds relationships between researchers who study aging in different fields.
 In addition to providing primary care on the UF campus and at UF Health Springhill as well as care at the retirement community Oak Hammock at the University of Florida, the Institute on Aging is also changing the way older adults receive care at UF Health Shands Hospital.
 Geriatricians are embedded in the hospital’s trauma unit and the general hospital unit.
 They meet with older patients to help design health care around their unique needs and the diverse medical conditions they may have.
 The institute also focuses on the prevention of injury and illness in older adults.
-Other recent research endeavors include studying methods to help these patients better manage pain, preserve cognitive abilities and maintain mobility.
+Other recent research endeavors include studying methods to help these patients better manage pain, preserve cognitive abilities, and maintain mobility.
 Maintaining mobility and independence helps older adults prevent memory and cognition from declining.

 Institute for Child Health Policy

-The Institute for Child Health Policy (ICHP) at the University of Florida promotes the health of children, adolescents and their families through research conducted by collaborative teams of multidisciplinary scientists and clinicians.
-To enhance the potential impact of research on the health of children, ICHP faculty engage stakeholders, including families, policymakers, payers and others in all phases of research, from topic identification to information dissemination.
-ICHP researchers leverage big data and conduct rigorous, innovative studies to identify the biological, behavioral, environmental and social underpinnings of children’s health and disease.
+The Institute for Child Health Policy (ICHP) at the University of Florida promotes the health of children, adolescents, and their families through research conducted by collaborative teams of multidisciplinary scientists and clinicians.
+To enhance the potential impact of research on the health of children, ICHP faculty engage stakeholders, including families, policymakers, payers, and others in all phases of research, from topic identification to information dissemination.
+ICHP researchers leverage big data and conduct rigorous, innovative studies to identify the biological, behavioral, environmental, and social underpinnings of children’s health and disease.
 This data-driven research plays a key role in the development of interventions that improve both individual and population health for children and their families.

 UF Research and Academic Center at Lake Nona

 The University of Florida expanded its footprint in Orlando on Nov.
 30, 2012, when it opened the UF Research and Academic Center at Lake Nona.
-The $53 million, 110,000-square-foot LEED-certified facility is home to hundreds of faculty, staff and students working in several institutes, centers and colleges branches.
+The $53 million, 110,000-square-foot LEED-certified facility is home to hundreds of faculty, staff, and students working in several institutes, centers, and colleges branches.
 They include the UF College of Pharmacy’s Doctorate in Pharmacy Program; the Center for Pharmacometrics and Systems Pharmacology; the Center for Quality Medication Management; the Florida Minority Cancer Research and Training Center and the UF College of Medicine Institute for Therapeutic Innovation.